 Realizing he would not have any success on his own he approached Hermann Biggs at the New York City Health Department who agreed with his hypothesis.
 The pair enlisted the help of Dr. S. Josephine Baker and again tried to approach Mary.

 When they confronted Mary again she refused to talk to them and threatened them with kitchen implements before fleeing the scene.
 After an extensive search, they later found her in a neighbors closet and Dr. Baker described her emergence:

 “She came out fighting and swearing, both of which she could do with appalling efficiency and vigor.
 I made another effort to talk to her sensibly and asked her again to let me have the specimens, but it was of no use.
 By that time she was convinced that the law was wantonly persecuting her when she had done nothing wrong.
 She knew she had never had typhoid fever; she was maniacal in her integrity.
 There was nothing I could do but take her with us.
 The policemen lifted her into the ambulance and I literally sat on her all the way to the hospital; it was like being in a cage with an angry lion.”

-Mary was taken to Willard Parker Hospital in New York where typhoid bacilli was found in her stool.
+Mary was taken to Willard Parker Hospital in New York where typhoid bacilli were found in her stool.
 The hospital then transferred her to an isolated cottage which was part of Riverside Hospital.

 Mary could not understand why she was being persecuted.
 In her own mind, she was perfectly healthy.
-She could not comprehend how she could spread a disease and cause deaths when she exhibited none of the symptoms herself.
+She could not comprehend how she could spread disease and cause deaths when she exhibited none of the symptoms herself.

 “I never had typhoid in my life, and have always been healthy.
 Why should I be banished like a leper and compelled to live in solitary confinement with only a dog for a companion?”